What are BlueConic data processors?

 Important: To have one or more data processors added to your BlueConic environment, contact your Customer Success Manager.

-- Once you have had a data processor added to your BlueConic environment, open the Import or Export goal settings of either the Amazon Web Services (S3) or SFTP connection.
+- Once you have had a data processor added to your BlueConic environment, open the Import or Export goal settings of your connection.
+See the list of connections that support data processors.

-- In the Process CSV data setting (imports) or Step 4 to modify your data (exports), select each processor you want to use for the data import or export.
+- In the configuration step for processing, transforming, or filtering your data, select each processor you want to use for the data import or export.
+For example, in the SFTP Connection, you select data processors in step 3:

 - For data processors that require configuration, click the configuration (cog wheel) icon and select the relevant data fields from your CSV file.